|

 (September 5, 1944)rfd

-Fire inspections are conducted during Fire
+Fire inspections conducted during Fire

 Prevention Week, with fire department members checking "Raleigh